Defragster/ArduinoTeensyESP8266/README.md

 https://github.com/esp8266/Arduino/blob/master/doc/ota_updates/ota_updates.md#arduinoota

+This link to working with SPIFFS file system on ESP: http://esp8266.github.io/Arduino/versions/2.1.0-rc1/doc/filesystem.html

 Connected and powered by a PJRC Teensy 3.2.

 ESP units are a 12E and a onehorse unit from Tindie : https://www.tindie.com/products/onehorse/esp8266-add-on-for-teensy-32/